AMAAI-Lab/nnAudio2/Sphinx/source/intro.rst

 Introduction
 ************

-nnAudio is basically a GPU version of some of the librosa functions, with additional features such as differentiable and trainable.
-The figure below shows the spectrograms obtained by nnAudio and librosa using different input signals.
+nnAudio2 is basically a GPU version of some of the librosa functions, with additional features such as differentiable and trainable.
+The figure below shows the spectrograms obtained by nnAudio2 and librosa using different input signals.

 .. image:: ../../figures/performance_1.png
     :align: center